samlundgren16dev/Personal-Job-Apps/README.md

 - **Statistics View**: Visual analytics of your application progress
 - **Search & Filter**: Powerful tools to find specific applications quickly

-> **Note**: The app comes with sample data pre-loaded to demonstrate all features.
-Use `python scripts/create_test_data.py` to generate fresh test data for screenshots.

 ## Quick Start